thunderbird/webext-support/auxiliary-apis/NotifyTools/README.md

 More details can be found in [this update tutorial](https://github.com/thundernest/addon-developer-support/wiki/Tutorial:-Convert-add-on-parts-individually-by-using-a-messaging-system).

+# Example

+This repository includes the [NotifyToolsExample Add-On](https://github.com/thundernest/addon-developer-support/raw/master/auxiliary-apis/NotifyTools/notifyToolsExample.zip), showcasing how the NotifyTools can be used.

 # Usage

 Add the [NotifyTools API](https://github.com/thundernest/addon-developer-support/tree/master/auxiliary-apis/NotifyTools) to your add-on.
 Your `manifest.json` needs an entry like this: